relaxedGP/regp_paper_experiments/README.md

 ### Plotting the results

-The `.pgf` figures showing the results of the benchmarks can be reproduced using the scripts in `utils/analysis`.
+The `.pdf` figures showing the results of the benchmarks can be reproduced using the scripts in `utils/analysis`.
-Assume the results are stored in the `results` folder at the root of the repos and `figures_path` is the folder where the `.pgf` files should be stored.
+Assume the results are stored in the `results` folder at the root of the repos and `figures_path` is the folder where the `.pdf` files should be stored.
 For EI and UCB, one can use
 ```
 cd utils/analysis